Gentleman1983/advent-of-code/README.md

 Simple project for Advent of Code 2023.

 Planned to be done primarily in [Kotlin](https://kotlinlang.org).
 Please beware of code quality issues, because these are early steps on Kotlin.

-If there will be major issues in solving the tasks in Kotlin these tasks may be solved in JAVA 21.
+Some tasks may be solved in other languages like Python or JAVA 21.

 For more information see https://adventofcode.com [2023](https://adventofcode.com/2023)